raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 What I've implemented so far in [Pen][pen] are two core functionalities of the Perceus algorithm:

-- In-place updates of record type values
+- In-place updates of records on heap
 - Heap reuse on updates

 Although I've also implemented generic heap reuse for heap blocks initially, I've reverted it back for now because I realized that it won't improve performance much due to some language differences between Pen and the languages in the paper.
 In addition, the implementation doesn't implement borrow inference either.